 Conclusion

 Thoracic Outlet Syndrome can be a highly distressing and disabling condition.
-To address it effectively, a meticulous physical examination is necessary, encompassing a comprehensive history, orthopedic, and neurological testing.
-It is crucial to rule out various other syndromes that may present similar symptoms.
+A meticulous physical examination encompassing a comprehensive history and orthopedic and neurological testing is necessary to address it effectively.
+It is crucial to rule out other syndromes presenting similar symptoms.

 In the second part of "Resolving Thoracic Outlet Syndrome," I will explore recommended treatment approaches and exercise protocols.
-This will also feature demonstration videos for the recommended soft-tissue and osseous treatments, as well as examples of specific exercises often prescribed to patients to complement their TOS treatments.
+This will also feature demonstration videos for the recommended soft-tissue and osseous treatments and examples of specific exercises often prescribed to patients to complement their TOS treatments.

 Please Note: References can be found at the end of Part 2.